 Train internal coaches to keep the program going.
 Magleby Construction continues to train internal team coaches to insert “Culture Booster Shots” into meetings to help keep MPACT at the forefront of the company’s dealings.

 Focus on culture at all-hands meetings.
 Each month at company-wide meetings, MPACT is a central focus of training and encouragement.

 Since the training took place, Magleby Construction has achieved positive results in revenue, employee morale, and recognition:

 Revenue: Since the implementation of MPACT, the company has grown its revenues nearly 100% and significantly increased profits.

-Improved employee morale: Using the tools and terminology they learned from Partners In Leadership, employees began to publicly acknowledge their co-workers for their efforts while focusing on the Key Results.
+Improved employee morale: Using the tools and terminology they learned from Culture Partner, employees began to publicly acknowledge their co-workers for their efforts while focusing on the Key Results.
 They recognized when they were playing the victim and not holding themselves accountable, and instead worked on solving problems proactively.
-Not only did Partners In Leadership terminology spread like wildfire throughout the company, but it even trickled down to the company’s trade partners.
+Not only did the use of the culture tools spread like wildfire throughout the company, but it even trickled down to the company’s trade partners.

 Company recognition: In 2016, Magleby was named NAHB’s National Custom Home Builder of the Year, marking the first time the award has ever gone to the same company twice and highlighting the successful transition to a second generation of leadership.
-“That award wouldn’t have been possible without Partners In Leadership and MPACT,” Magleby said.
+“That award wouldn’t have been possible without [Culture Partners] and MPACT,” Magleby said.